Create dataframe

 # Output

-By using the R base function subset() you can select columns except specific columns from the data frame.
-This function takes the data frame object as an argument and the columns you wanted to remove.
+Using the R base subset() function, you can select columns by removing specified columns from a data frame.
+Simply, you can pass the data frame object and the columns you want to delete as arguments of the subset() function.
+It will return a new data frame without specified columns.

 df2 <- subset(df, select = -c(id, name, chapters))